lapinek/platform-scripting/README.AM.md

     > {"ip":"65.113.98.10"}
     > ```

-    In a scripted decision node script, can also easily try a particular callback before using it in authentication node development, or employ callbacks to display intermediate debugging information as described in [Debugging > Callbacks](#script-type-scripted-decision-node-debugging-callbacks).
+    In a scripted decision node script, you can easily try a particular callback before using it in authentication node development, or employ callbacks to display intermediate debugging information as described in [Debugging > Callbacks](#script-type-scripted-decision-node-debugging-callbacks).

 * <a id="script-type-scripted-decision-node-bindings-idrepository" name="script-type-scripted-decision-node-bindings-idrepository"></a>`idRepository`, the object that provides access to the user identity data, as described in [Scripted Decision Node API Functionality > Accessing Profile Data](https://backstage.forgerock.com/docs/am/7/authentication-guide/scripting-api-node.html#scripting-api-node-id-repo).